sikanhe/gqtx/README.md

 #### 4. Use other typescript graphql libraries that use `reflect-metadata` compiler/decorator magic to infer graphql types from your runtime data types
 This requires turning on experimental features inside the typescript compiler.
 This approach also breaks seperation of concerns by tying your graphql types to your database models - Although starting your project that way is fine, eventually you want your GraphQL types be the type of your API.

-Can we do better?
+Can we eat our ?
 It turns out we can.

 ## Type safety without manual work
-GraphQL schemas defined by this library can express more things and place more constraint on the graphql schema than the vanilla javascript or alternative typescript libraries:
+GraphQL schemas defined by `gqtx` can express more things and place more constraint on the graphql schema than the vanilla javascript or alternative typescript libraries:

 What this means is that only valid schemas should pass the type checker.
 If a schema compiles, the following holds: